The Nobel Institute for Neurophysiology

 1997-2004 Member Megascience OECD, Neuroinformatics group, deputy chairman

-Prize committees - Peter and Patricia Gruber Foundation Neuroscience Prize, US 2006- (chair); -InBev-Baillet Latour Health Prize, Belgium 2007.
+Prize committees - Peter and Patricia Gruber Foundation Neuroscience Prize, US 2006- (chair); -InBev-Baillet Latour Health Prize, Belgium 2007; Hertie Foundation – Kandel Prize 2011-, SfN Axelrod Prize 2012.

 MEMBER OR CHAIRMAN FOR PLANNING COMMITTEES OF SYMPOSIA OR CONGRESSES IN: Philadelphia USA (editor) 1975; Stockholm, WennerGren Center symposium (editor) 1980; Spoleto Italy 1983; Stockholm WennerGren Center (chairman and editor) 1985; Tokyo, International Society for Neuroethology 1986; Stockholm, European Neuroscience meeting (ENA) (chairman) 1990; Stockholm, Wenner Gren Center Symposium 1993; San Diego, Physiology and Pharmacology of Motor Control APS 1993; Tucson, Neurons, Networks and Motor Behavior 1995; Kyoto, IBRO conference on Neuroscience 1995; Stockholm (Nobel Symposium - editor) 1997; Stockholm (WennerGren Conference - T. Laurent) 1998; Brighton Forum for European Neuroscience (FENS) 2000; Paris Forum for European Neuroscience (FENS) 2002; Stockholm, Peter Wallenberg Symposium 2001; Stanford Peter Wallenberg Symposium 2002; Helsinki Peter Wallenberg Symposium 2004; Stockholm WennerGren Symposium 2003; Stockholm Nobel Conference 2003; Prague IBRO meeting 2003; Berlin, Dahlem Symposium (chairman) 2004; Stockholm, Nobel miniconference 2006; Stockholm ,WennerGren Symposium (chairman) 2006; Stockholm, The „Cajal club“ 2006; Stockholm Nobel Symposium 2008; 1st INCF Congress of Neuroinformatics 2008.